Make award winning sloe gin

-Sloe gin is a gorgeous tipple.
+Why make sloe gin?
+It is a gorgeous tipple.
 Drink a tot on its own or add to a cocktail.
-Simply delicious.
+Make in early autumn so it’s ready for Christmas.

 Its latin name is prunus spinosa which might give you a clue to its spiky nature.
 Do go armed with gloves!
 Look for the blackberry bushes and if you’re lucky you’ll find the sloe bushes also known as blackthorn.
 They can grow up to 6 or 7 metres high and live for 100 years!
 But the ones round here are much smaller.
 The fruits are mostly similar in size to a blueberry although I did find some woppers this year.